ugalvez-glitch/Final_Project_CS_110/README.md

 Chap.
 8 - for each member, create two multiple choice questions in a separate python file from part_1

+#weapons of math destruction
+##Chapter 8:Collateral damage(summary)
+Chapter 8 tells how the financial industry increasingly relies on algorithms to judge people's creditworthiness and economic value.
+Historically, local bankers made lending decisions based on personal knowledge of borrowers, which often led to discrimination.
+The development of the FICO credit score was intended to make lending more objective and fair by focusing on financial behavior rather than personal characteristics or race.

+A new form of scoring- e-scores— have moved away from the transparency and accountability of FICO.
+These scores use vast amounts of personal data, including ZIP codes, purchasing habits, internet activity, and social connections, to make predictions about consumers.
+These new scoring models are often secret, difficult to challenge, and largely unregulated fitting the discription of WMD.

+These systems use proxies for wealth, race, class, and social status.
+Even when a model does not explicitly consider race or income, variables such as neighborhood or shopping patterns can indirectly produce the same discriminatory outcomes.

+##background infomation
+1.)FICO score was developed by Bill Fair and Earl Isaac to estimate the likelihood that a borrower will repay debt.
+It uses factors such as payment history, debt levels, and length of credit history.

+2.)
+E-scores are proprietary scoring systems that use many kinds of consumer data beyond traditional credit information.
+Examples include:
+-ZIP code
+-Web browsing behavior
+-Purchase history
+-Social media activity
+-Online interactions

+3.)Proxy variable is a substitute measure used when a desired variable cannot be used directly.
+Examples:
+-ZIP code can act as a proxy for income.
+-Neighborhood can act as a proxy for race.
+-Shopping behavior can act as a proxy for social class.

 ----------------------------------------------
 ----------------------------------------------